Does bleach kill cockroaches? (Surprising answer inside)

 Furthermore, bleach can pose a serious risk to the health of not just yourself but also to your family and pets.

-Unless you are willing to strictly observe all of the safety precautions mentioned above, it is strongly recommended to consider other options in eliminating cockroaches.
+Unless you are willing to strictly observe all of the safety precautions mentioned above, it is strongly recommended to consider other options for eliminating cockroaches.